Friday, April 30, 2010

 Once your sushi's are rolled up nice and tight, slice them into even circles with a clean, sharp, and slightly damp knife.

-You may need to clean your knife in between slices, as rice will stick to the knife and will make it diff
+You may need to clean your knife in between slices, as rice will stick to the knife and will make it difficult to cut the Sushi neatly.

 P.S.
 Sushi makes the perfect lunch for your kiddos to take to school!
 Ours love it and request it(more like demand it) weekly.
 Several of their friends always try to make a 'trade' with them for a piece of their Sushi or Inari, I don't think they are too successful though!